trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Exact location matches are often used to speed up the selection process by immediately ending the execution of the algorithm.

+  > Regexes when present take precedence over simple URI matching and can add significant computational overhead depending on their complexity.

+  > Using the `=` modifier it is possible to define an exact match of URI and location.
+It is very fast to process and save a significant amount of CPU cycles.

+  > If an exact match is found, the search terminates.
+For example, if a `/` request happens frequently, defining `location = /` will speed up the processing of these requests, as search terminates right after the first comparison.
+Such a location cannot obviously contain nested locations.

 ###### Example